Galician–Portuguese: Divergence

 The linguistic classification of Galician and Portuguese is still discussed today.
 There are those among Galician independence groups who demand their reunification as well as Portuguese and Galician philologists who argue that both are dialects of a common language rather than two separate ones.

-The Fala language, spoken in a small region of the Spanish autonomous community of Extremadura, underwent a similar development as Galician.
+The Fala language, spoken in a small region of the Spanish autonomous community of Extremadura, underwent a similar development to Galician.

-At the kingdom of León at the XIV century, Martín Vázquez de Acuña was instaling in Coyança, and with him the Galician-Portuguese came and mixed itself with the Asturleonese, giving this variant.

 Today Galician is the regional language of Galicia (sharing co-officiality with Spanish), and it is spoken by the majority of its population, but with a large decline of use and efficient knowledge among the younger generations, and the phonetics and lexicon of many occasional users is heavily influenced by Spanish.
 Portuguese continues to grow and, today, is the sixth most spoken language in the world.